shapedo/shapedo-blender-plugin/README.md

 shapedo-blender-plugin
 ======================

-A blender plugin to work on projects on ShapeDo from within blender
+An addon to work on projects on ShapeDo from within Blender